 Which Discover Music class is appropriate for my child?

-The Mehli Mehta Music Foundation runs programmes for young children at different ages:
+The Mehli Mehta Music Foundation now runs programmes for infants and young children at different ages:

 - Discover Music 2, for Parents & Toddlers aged 18 months and over